wp-plugins/wp-spamshield/readme.txt

 = Troubleshooting Guide / Support =

-If you're having trouble getting things to work after installing the plugin, please see the [troubleshooting guide](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_troubleshooting) as most issues can be fixed by checking this.
+If you're experiencing any issues, please take a few moments to work through the [FAQs](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_faqs) and [troubleshooting guide](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_troubleshooting) as these solve 90% of the issues that users bring to us.

 = Updates / Documentation =
 For updates and documentation, visit the [WP-SpamShield homepage](http://www.redsandmarketing.com/plugins/wp-spamshield/).